 Funding for the CDBG program is not targeted based upon geography.
-However, projects that promote a more equitable distribution of affordable housing and economic opportunity are given a higher consideration.
+However, higher numbers and/or concentrations of low/moderate income persons is a primary ranking criterion for public facility and infrastructure activities.
+Therefore, geographies with higher numbers/concentrations of low/moderate income persons are more likely to receive CDBG funding for such activities.
+Projects that promote a more equitable distribution of affordable housing and economic opportunity are given higher consideration.
 This may include communities that have less than the required 10% minimum of affordable housing, revitalization areas, growth centers, enterprise zones, and smart growth strategies.

-The State awarded CDBG funds to 18 of the 33 non-entitlement communities.
-Three communities opted not to apply this year.
+The State awarded CDBG funds to 19 of the 33 non-entitlement communities.
 The State continued its efforts to regionalize smaller grants into one town to reduce duplication of administration expenses.
 The regionalization of these smaller grants ensures continuity of service to the communities served.
-The Small City/Mini CDBG Entitlement communities (Central Falls, Newport, West Warwick) combined typically receive about 25% to 30% of total CDBG funds awarded, based upon their documented higher need.
-Aside from the establishment of Mini-Entitlement communities, which are guaranteed a minimum CDBG award each year, geographic preference is not a factor in awarding funds.
+The State funded fewer activities in an effort to simplify the program and reduce administrative burden.